2022 Student Competition

 After running six Passivhaus Student competitions, the Trust is expanding to a format that will enable us to reach more students.
 The Passivhaus Trust is partnering a 2022 national student competition led by Timber Development UK*, alongside New Model Institute of Technology and Engineering (NMITE) and Edinburgh Napier University.

 Student teams are invited to design a community building and 'skills hub' to the Passivhaus standard, with access to interactive webinars and workshops in January and February 2022.
-The competition will launch on the 30th November 2021 and is open to current Built Environment students and 2021 graduates.

 *the organisation formed from the merger of TRADA and Timber Trade Federation.